 Humans of the future will look back at our primitive time and laugh.
 They will look back at our violence, our pollution, our noise, our wage slaves and their love of work.
 They will laugh at us forced to live these primitive lives.
 Or they will pity us, perhaps, if they are generous.
 It is our mission then not to be cynical or complain, but to record a message of hope and hopefulness, a scribe of optimism or what the old folks called idealism before it died long ago, so when people look back at us from the future they will know at least – we did not go down without a fight.

 That night I have a dream.
 There is a chandelier.
 There is me in a suit and tie, looking clean in the fractured light.
 There is champagne in crystal glasses, caviar on tiered platters.
 I can smell it and the perfume of the people around me.

 Emma is there beside me.
-Wearing a sweater and a dress and a necklace made of white gold I stole just for her with a pendant of the Virgo maiden, it swings from her neck.
+Wearing a sweater and a necklace made of white gold with a pendant of the maiden Virgo that hangs from her neck.
 We smash the platters on the floor.
 We turn the tables over.
 We set the room on fire.
-The police arrive in their blue uniforms and break my jaw with their batons.
+The police arrive in their blue uniforms.
+They break my jaw with their batons.
 I fall to the ground.
 If I am a bad person then this is a bad world.